EMAIL:

 Annotated Bibliographies [section 5.132 of MLA Handbook, 9th Edition]

 Style a source in an annotated bibliography just as you would one in a list of works cited.
-Add an annotation under the citation, indented one (1) inch under the citation to distinguish it from the 1/2 inch (.5) hanging ident of the citation (citations usually include more than one line).
+Add an annotation under the citation, indented one (1) inch under the citation to distinguish it from the 1/2 inch (.5) hanging indent of the citation (citations usually include more than one line).

 Annotations summarize or evaluate sources or do both.
 They should not rehash minor details, cite evidence, quote the author, or recount steps in an argument.
 Annotations are generally written as succinct phrases.

 The list should be titled Annotated Bibliography or Annotated List of Works Cited.
-The annotated bibliography should be arranged alphabetically by author or title just as you would for a Works Cited list.
+The annotated bibliography should be arranged alphabetically by author or title, just as you would for a Works Cited list.